rexm/consul-net/README.md

-# consul-net
+# .NET Client for Consul

-.NET client for Consul
+What it says on the tin.